 Springboard monotired car park data and pedestrian entrance counts for the mall, provided the total annual visitation figures, and the seasonal breakdown of the consumer shopper patterns.

 This was overlaid with sales data collected from the mall as a whole – broken down by store category and sales per sqft, providing comparable data for each retailer.
 CACI research was applied to demonstrate the available spend for the category within the mall catchment area.

 To indicate the core mall shopper demographic, Springboard monitored visitors throughout the mall, and those using the entrance next to the proposed store location.

 The results showed that the visitors reflected the core shopper of the brand (women aged 16-34), and data from Springboard’s flow counters and individual retailer counters, located throughout the mall, enabled the brand to prove that the busiest area of the mall was at the proposed flagship store location.

-The lingerie brand was able to prove that they would achieve the required sales for the store and therefore the leasing value for the mall.
+The brand was able to prove to the lingerie brand that they would be able to achieve the required sales for the store and therefore the leasing value for the mall.

 The capture rate (the number of shoppers that walked past the store vs those who then walked in) for the mall as a whole, the retailers in the lingerie category and the adjacent retailers established that there would be enough traffic past the store to therefore be captured and subsequently converted into sales.